CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-specs.md

 ### Native Gates

-Helmi's native gates are the two-qubit Controlled-Z gate and the one-qubit phased x-rotation gate.
+Helmi's native gates are the two-qubit controlled-z gate and the one-qubit phased x-rotation gate.

 ### Defining topology and gates in Qiskit and Cirq